Partner, Litigation Department

-- Defended a publicly-traded restaurant chain in a nationwide investigation into food safety and foodborne illness matters led by the U.S. Department of Justice and the FDA.
+- Defended a publicly-traded restaurant chain in a nationwide criminal investigation into food safety & foodborne illness matters.

-- Advised a mobile streaming video company on the implementation of an anti-corruption program.
+- Advised a streaming company on anti-corruption program implementation.

-- Guided a Korean conglomerate towards a global resolution of civil and criminal trade secrets cases involving para-aramid fibers used in body armor and other applications, after more than six years of litigation, a parallel federal grand jury investigation, a seven-week civil trial, appellate proceedings, and a criminal indictment.
+- Guided a Korean conglomerate towards a global resolution of civil and criminal trade secrets cases involving para-aramid fibers used in body armor and other applications, after a federal grand jury indictment, a 7-week civil trial, and appellate proceedings.

 - Represented a public agency in a federal grand jury investigation into allegations of fraud arising out of a billion dollar procurement contract.
-After a thorough inquiry, including the use of data science technology to identify the "richest" information for review and production, the government terminated its investigation without filing criminal charges.
+No criminal charges were filed.

-- Obtained a complete dismissal, with prejudice, of a trade secrets action filed against a foreign conglomerate concerning carbon fiber pre-forms used in the manufacture of high performance disc brakes.
+- Obtained a dismissal with prejudice of a trade secrets action against a foreign conglomerate over carbon fiber pre-forms used to make disc brakes.